 With South Africa’s varied weather conditions, we need to make sure we’re prepared to take on various conditions like rain, wind and low-visibility, sometimes all in one day.
 Here’s our guide for navigating all kinds of weather conditions.

 The importance of safety on our roads cannot be underestimated.
-Sure, there is a lot of enjoyment to be had in the driver’s seat of your car, but be sure to do so safely – remember, driving is a skill that requires constant practise.
+Sure, there is a lot of enjoyment to be had in the driver’s seat of your car, but be sure to do so safely – remember, driving is a skill that requires constant practice.

 If your car has been stationary for a few days, you should always check your headlights and turn signals before you get going.
 Remember to check your car’s oil, water levels and tyre pressure while it is still cold, either at your closest service station or at home.
 You should also adjust the tyre pressure to the manufacturer’s recommended settings before your tyres warm up.